microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="tip" data-title="Tips">

-> The `/api/history` is expecting the user ID to be passed in the `X-USER-ID` header
+> The `/api/history` is expecting the user ID to be passed in the `X-USER-ID` header, you can get the user ID from the Web App in the top right corner.

 </div>

 <details>
 <summary>Toggle solution</summary>

-As the function app is already up and running, we can directly call the `/api/history` endpoint with a GET request and ensure the ID of the user for whom we want to get the history is defined in the `X-USER-ID` header.
+As the Azure Function is already up and running, you can directly call the `/api/history` endpoint with a GET request and ensure the ID of the user for whom you want to get the history is defined in the `X-USER-ID` header.

 ![WebApp User ID](./assets/webapp-user-id.png)

 Before calling the endpoint, make sure to get a User ID by copying the UUID that you see on the top right of the Web App.
 You can also get it from the field `userId` in the stream data items.

+So the final request should look like this:

 ```sh
 curl \
     --location 'http://localhost:7072/api/history' \
     --header 'X-USER-ID: <Set the User ID here>'
 ```

+Of course you can test it with an other tool like [Postman][postman-link] for instance.

 </details>

 ### Deploying history-func to Azure

-We have confirmed that our code is working fine locally, so now we can proceed to the next step: deploying it to Azure.
+You have confirmed that your code is working fine locally, so now you can proceed to the next step: deploying it to Azure.

 <div class="task" data-title="Task">

-> Deploy the `history-func` app to Azure
+> Deploy the `history-func` app to Azure on  the Azure Function that start with `func-hist`

 </div>

 <details>
 <summary>Toggle solution</summary>

+You can do this using the Visual Studio Code extension like you saw in the previous section of this lab or by command line using the Azure Function Core Tools:

 ```sh
 func azure functionapp publish <NAME_OF_YOUR_HISTORY_FUNCTION_APP>
 ```

 </details>

 ### Viewing browsing history in the Web App

-In this last part, we will wire the newly deployed `history-func` app to the Web App using the app setting `HISTORY_API`.
+In this last part, you will wire the newly deployed `history-func` app to the Web App using the app setting `HISTORY_API`.

-This will allow the Web App to communicate with our new History API to retrieve and display the current user's browsing history.
+This will allow the Web App to communicate with your new History API to retrieve and display the current user's browsing history.

 ![WebApp browsing history](./assets/webapp-browsing-history.png)